open-chat-labs/openchat-xframe/README.md

 If you do not expect to be allowing users to navigate the full OpenChat user interface, you may also wish to set the `disableLeftNav` flag to true.

-The interface of the client library returned by the `initialise` function is extremely limited at the moment and only provides the following function:
+The interface of the client library returned by the `initialise` function is extremely limited at the moment and provides the following functions:

 ```
 changePath: (path: string) => void;
+logout: () => void;
 ```

 This allows you to delegate routing from your site to the OpenChat instance.